 - Korakuen Garden: ranked as one of the top three landscape gardens in Japan.
 It is definitely worth a visit.
 The garden closes at 17:00 or 18:00, depending on the season.

 - Okayama Castle: beautiful Japanese feudal castle.
+You can book your ticket here.

 - Handayama Botanical Garden: ideal for enjoying cherry blossoms and/or city views, depending on the season you visit.